kutfejbela/kbcom.net-cm-cma/README.md

 The list of host services that you want to remote config and monitor.

 ## Reports
 Watch config-upload results, monitoring datas and adviser suggetions.
 Set alert e-mails and schedule e-mail reports to administrators and leaders.
+Here you can generate documents for your company document system.

 ## System management
 You can set a replication, archive and backup of configuration, config-upload results, monitoring datas and adviser suggetions.